TALXIS/tools-devkit-build/README.md

 ## Goal

-The primary objective of this NuGet package is to empower Power Platform developers to customize the MSBuild process for their solution components.
-This customization includes adding useful tasks that streamline development workflows and improve efficiency.
+The primary objective of this NuGet package is to help Power Platform developers customize the MSBuild process for their Dataverse solution components.
+Customizations are done using a set of build tasks which make development workflows more productive and automated.

 ## Status